-The energy products distribution industry has undergone consolidation, resulting in several large distributors.
-There remain many small private companies each having their own varied product offering.
-These companies typically carry a broad product line and competition is focused on price, product availability, quality and on-time delivery.
+The energy field store industry has undergone consolidation, resulting in several large distributors.
 Our field stores are strategically located to service the needs of our customers, which allows us to service most customer needs within 24 hours.

 Our steel distributors compete with other steel importers, as well as steel producers.
 Competition focuses on price, product quality and availability.
 These businesses are highly dependent on global economic conditions and on the relationships we have with our international network of suppliers.